Finding the Best Employer of Record: 12 Essential Questions

-How they make sure that all of the data changes from your end have been received in time for running payroll by the partner?
+How do they make sure that all of the data changes from your end have been received in time for running payroll by the partner?

-How they move money between the organisations?
+How do they move money between the organisations?

 Have they done their due diligence in selecting that partner?

 In some jurisdictions, appearing in front of an employment tribunal if the employee has made a claim would be one thing which the Employer of Record may be required to do on your behalf.
-There are, however, other obligations that, instead of doing for you, they will inform you of and expect you to fulfil.
+There are other obligations that, instead of doing for you, they will inform you of and expect you to fulfil.
 Here are a few examples:

 If an employee is sick, who do they have to call?

 If the country has a time tracking obligation, who does it fall on?

 Will they provide non-statutory benefits locally, and who will administer them if so?

 All EU nationals can ask to review how their data is used, so there needs to be a privacy statement and procedure for handling data requests under GDPR.
 How would your potential Employer of Record handle this?